NLnetLabs/CSWDNS/docs/part1.md

         unbound-control reload

-7. Verify by using dig.
+7. Verify by using drill.

-        dig @localhost www.bangkok.lol
+        drill @localhost www.bangkok.lol.

     It should get an answer.
 If not, something went wrong.
 Remember that DNS servers run as daemons and thus cannot report back directly to the